MasonAsemi/Harmony-Website/readme.txt

 --------  MAIN WEBSITE REPOSITORY  --------

 This is the main repository for the website harmonymatching.com.
-It is constantly updated with the flow of the main repository and utilized to separate the two repositories to prevent pushing to production accidental flaws.
+It is constantly updated with the flow of the main coding repository and utilized to separate the two repositories to prevent pushing to production accidental flaws.

 --------    CONTENT    --------